Give God Your Best

 This week, our Sunday morning message will be about Adam and Eve's boys, Cain and Abel.
 What do you think about when you think of these two?
 Perhaps, most of us think of them in terms of Cain slaying Abel.
 It's amazing that the relationship of the first two sons actually born on the earth consisted of jealousy which led to murder.
 Sin began a long time ago; didn't it?

 So what brought about this heinous sin of murder?
 God required a sacrifice from men of the best they had.
 Abel was a hunter and he brought forth to the Lord an offering of meat which was acceptable to God.
-Abel, on the other hand, was a tiller of the land, and he brought forth his best vegetables to offer to the Father.
+Cain, on the other hand, was a tiller of the land, and he brought forth his best vegetables to offer to the Father.
 You might think that this would be accepted, but instead, God rejected this vegetable offering.

 Why would God do that?